 NWPPA supports explicit inclusion of hydropower as a zero-carbon electric generation resource that meets the requirements to be included in any Clean Energy Standard considered by Congress and/or the Administration.

-NWPPA supports federal renewable and other clean energy incentives that are equally available to hydropower and accessible to public power utilities and rural electric cooperatives.
+NWPPA supports maintaining federal renewable and other clean energy incentives that are equally available to hydropower and accessible to public power utilities and rural electric cooperatives.

 NWPPA supports efforts by Congress to modernize hydropower licensing by designating Federal Energy Regulatory Commission (FERC) as the lead agency for purposes of coordinating all federal authorizations and complying with the National Environmental Policy Act.